September 16-December 6, 2024

 JLPT N2 Description

-(Prerequisite: for students at Japanese 11, or equivalent)
+(Recommended for students at Japanese 11, or equivalent)

 This course is structured to help prepare students for the N2 level of the Japanese-Language Proficiency Test (JLPT), which is the standard certification exam administered by the Japanese Ministry of Education.
 This level requires a more complex and nuanced understanding of written materials such as newspaper and magazine articles, as well as more advanced spoken materials such as more specific conversations and news reports.
 This course is conducted in Japanese.